iampuma/drop/README.md

 ## Custom box build
 The [iampuma/drop](https://atlas.hashicorp.com/iampuma/boxes/drop) box is created from a ubuntu/trusty32 base box with the create-box bash script found in the scripts folder.
 Create your own box by using the 'build' Vagrant environment variable.
 Firstly change the build script if wanted and build your box with the command **build=true vagrant up**.

+## Features by plugin extensions
+* [Vagrant triggers](https://github.com/emyl/vagrant-triggers) allows taking a backup on every 'vagrant destroy' which you will find in the 'www/init/backup' folder.
+* [Vagrant winnfsd](https://github.com/winnfsd/vagrant-winnfsd) enables Windows users to use NFS file mounting.
+* [Vagrant hostmanager](https://github.com/smdahlen/vagrant-hostmanager) manages the /etc/hosts file on guests within a multi-machine environment.

 ## Roadmap
 * ~~Add sass and compass~~